charleswest/motion-notify/README.md

 git branch -d newstuff  will discard the sandbox

 If all that is just too much

-  rm -rf notify    --  will kill the whole shebang and you can start over fresh at git clone when this works for you  add the command to the motion event you wish to track -- same as you just typed it on the command line.
+     rm -rf notify   --  will kill the whole shebang and you can start over fresh at git clone

 Create the entry in the Motion conf file to trigger the motion-notify script when there is an alert This is easily done from the motion control panel using your browser.
 typical entry will be